Banff in December 2024: Here’s ALL You Need to Know

 Hop on the Fat Bike

-The best fat bike trails are the Goat Creek Trail, the Lake Minnewanka Cascade Trail, and bike the Moraine Lake Access Rd (this road ends at a viewpoint overlooking Moraine Lake, any further is avalanche terrain).
+Fat biking is a fun activity to enjoy in December.
+You can rent fat bikes at Snowtips Bactrax and hit the trails.
+The best fat bike trails are the Goat Creek Trail, the Lake Minnewanka Cascade Trail, and the Moraine Lake Access Rd (this road ends at a viewpoint overlooking the Consolation Valley and Ten Peaks; any further is avalanche terrain).
+Though if you are new to fat biking, we highly recommend joining a guided tour to show you the ropes!

 Catch the Northern Lights